The Storybook Tradition

 The masterful music of the series mimics styles popular in the early part of the 1900s.

 Just like the Little Golden Books, on the surface, Over the Garden Wall is a bright, happy kids’ show where the stakes are not very high.
 But under the surface, there is a prevailing darkness and even a sense of dread and terror.

-So let’s take a look at what each of the characters represents, and what they say about being a grownup.
+So let’s take a look at what each of the major characters represents, and what they say about being a grownup.

 But first, let’s talk about an abstract character who affects absolutely everyone in the series in one way or another.

-Remember, The Beast is Real
+The Beast is Real

-By the end of the episode, the boys have defeated a demon dog, and for a few moments, we think that maybe the lesson here is simply that the human imagination can create horrible monsters that, in the end, aren’t all that bad, making a mountain out of a molehill.
+By the end of the episode, the boys have redeemed a demon dog, and for a few moments, we think that maybe the lesson here is simply that the human imagination can create horrible monsters that, in the end, aren’t all that bad, making a mountain out of a molehill.

 But no, the Beast is real, and as the series progresses, he appears and speaks, interacting with other characters.